linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Because the lease rate is paid as interest, the bond sells at par.

 We should verify that the bond serves as an appropriate hedge for Golddiggers.
 Table 2 summarizes the payoffs to Golddiggers and the bondholders at different gold prices in 1 year.
-The table assumes that Golddiggers invests the  $405 at 5\%—this yields the$ 425.25 that is labeled "FV(gross bond proceeds)."
+The table assumes that Golddiggers invests the  \$405 at 5\%—this yields the\$ 425.25 that is labeled "FV(gross bond proceeds)."
 The net cash flow is determined by adding profits without consideration of bond payments (column 2) to the difference between the invested bond proceeds (column 3) and the payment to bondholders (column 4).
 In this case, issuing the bond achieves the same result as selling a forward contract, so Golddiggers is completely hedged.

 TABLE 2
-Dollar bond payments and net cash flow to Golddiggers with gold-linked bond paying 1 ounce of gold plus $5.25.
-The cost of producing 1 ounce of gold is $380.
+Dollar bond payments and net cash flow to Golddiggers with gold-linked bond paying 1 ounce of gold plus \$5.25.
+The cost of producing 1 ounce of gold is \$380.

 <table><tr><td>Price of
 Gold ($)</td><td>Profit Before